marshall8550/quickbooksdesk/index.md

 - Check your email for the original purchase confirmation.
 - Log into your Intuit account to retrieve license information.
-- Contact Intuit support if your purchase was made through a third party and you're unable to locate your credentials.

 ### Getting Installation Errors?